dimgerakaris/Supermarket-E-shop-Platform/README.md

-# Supermarket-E-shop-Platform
+# Supermarket E-shop Platform 🛒
 A Full-Stack Supermarket E-shop platform developed for my thesis.
 Built with HTML and CSS for a responsive design, PHP and MySQL for the backend, and AJAX, JSON, and JavaScript for dynamic content updates and a seamless user experience.

-# Supermarket E-shop Platform 🛒

 ## 📌 Overview
 This is a full-stack e-commerce application developed as my Bachelor's Thesis.
 The project simulates a real-world supermarket experience, focusing on scalability, clean code, and intuitive user experience.